kraudy/ibmi_os/README.md

 Silicon has some nice properties to make transistors.
 With transistors, you make logical gates; these logical gates perform boolean operations, which turn into logical units that form a circuit, and in the middle we have the CPU, which has its corresponding architecture and instruction set architecture.

-We are familiar with the (*x86-64*)[https://en.wikipedia.org/wiki/X86-64] archs.
+We are familiar with the [*x86-64*](https://en.wikipedia.org/wiki/X86-64) archs.
 Currently, IBM has the [*PPC64*](https://en.wikipedia.org/wiki/Ppc64) processor architecture with the [*Power ISA*](https://en.wikipedia.org/wiki/Power_ISA) instruction set architecture which is a [*RISC*](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer) instruction set (yeah, RISC like [RISC-V](https://en.wikipedia.org/wiki/RISC-V])).

-IBM made the first leap from the early designs of cumputers from [Harvard architecture] (https://en.wikipedia.org/wiki/Harvard_architecture) to the [Von Neuman](https://en.wikipedia.org/wiki/Von_Neumann_architecture) single-operator machine: instruction and data shared the same memory, they were fetched, decoded, and executed in a linear fashion, no branch prediction or fancy stuff.
+IBM made the first leap from the early designs of cumputers from [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture) to the [Von Neuman](https://en.wikipedia.org/wiki/Von_Neumann_architecture) single-operator machine: instruction and data shared the same memory, they were fetched, decoded, and executed in a linear fashion, no branch prediction or fancy stuff.
 This was the [IBM 701](https://en.wikipedia.org/wiki/IBM_701).

-Programs were written in low-levellanguages, which made them tightly coupled to the hardware.
+Programs were written in low-level languages, which made them tightly coupled to the hardware.
+That means: *if you change the hardware, the software breaks and if you change the software without updating the hardware, it just doesn't work anymore*

 ## Toward Higher-Level Abstraction

 Due to the increase in complexity and requirements, the limitations of low-level programming became evident.
-That's when higher-level languages came into play (Fortran, COBOL, RPG, etc.).
-The compiler translated these high-level languages to machine-specific instructions.
-But here is the important part: *the compiled code still executed directly on the processor’s native instruction set*.
+That's when higher-level languages like [Fortran](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/IBM_COBOL) and [RPG](https://en.wikipedia.org/wiki/IBM_RPG) came into play.
+The [compiler](https://en.wikipedia.org/wiki/Compiler) translated these high-level languages to machine-specific instructions.

+Now we had an intermediary, the compiler, but here is the important part: *the compiled code still executed directly on the processor’s native instruction set*.
+If you change the CPU architecture or instruction set, all compiled programs just break.

 There was a need for a better way to manage resources and scale; that's when the ideas of *LSI* (virtualization of storage), *HLS* (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project) started emerging.